 Designed for athletes for varying sport specific activities; often applying deeper pressure to problem areas.
 Techniques used include a variety of specific maneuvers designed to release individual muscle bellies.
 To this regard, I often have clients come to me and just want me to dig and dig on a sore spot; however, this is not the most efficient way of solving the problem.
 ‘No Pain, No Gain’ is NOT my philosophy.
 I believe communication is the most important part of any bodywork session.
 While I can feel an adhesions release as I'm working, I do not know waht you may be feeling.
 Anything causing pain should be brought to my attention and altered immediately.
 All feedback is welcome and highly encouraged with any bodywork session!

 Active Isolated Stretching:

 Aaron Mattes Method of Active Isolated Stretching involves a stretch of the target muscle along with a contraction of the opposing muscle, or the antagonist, to create an inhibitory affect to the muscle in spasm.
 These are great ‘take home’ techniques and are custom tailored to your needs.
 It is important for improving range of motion and releasing long held tension and spasm patterns.

 As a Medical Fitness Professional, I possess the training and skills to work with various medical conditions; including obesity, diabetes, hypertension, neuromuscular disorders, structural imbalances, heart disease, osteoporosis, orthopedic injury, arthritis, and Parkinson’s.
-My specialty has been tailored around working with the senior population; keeping you healthy & functional with age.
-I am open to working with anyone wanting to add or maintain fitness as a lifestyle, but have truly found a special niche with special populations who present limitations with movement for varying reasons.
+My specialty has been tailored around working with the senior population; keeping people healthy & functional with age.
+While I am open to working with anyone wanting to add or maintain fitness as a lifestyle, I have truly found a special niche with special populations who present limitations with movement for varying reasons.